Martha Mae Haynes -- Elloree

+Public viewing will be held from 3 to 7 p.m.
+Thursday, Aug.
+13, at Al Jenkins Funeral Home in Elloree.
+Due to COVID-19 precautions, face masks will be required to enter the funeral home for viewing.

-Due to COVID-19 guidelines and precautions, the family will receive visitors at the residence from noon until 9 p.m. and call the funeral home.
-All visitors to the residence will be required to wear face coverings.
+Due to CDC and COVID-19, the family will receive visitors at the residence from noon until 9 p.m.
+All visitors will need to wear a face mask.

 Obituaries Newsletter